robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 Using reserved robot:continue-on-failure tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All Keywords executed as part of a test case which is tagged with the
+All Keywords executed as part of test cases or a user keywords which are
-reserved tag `robot:continue-on-failure` are considered continuable
+tagged with the reserved tag `robot:continue-on-failure` are considered continuable
-by default, including those contained within user keywords executed from
-within this test case.
+by default.

 Thus, the following two test cases `Test 1` and `Test 2` behave identically: